nepi-engine/nepi_apps/README.md

 # nepi_apps
-Collection of NEPI Engine custom ROS applications
+Collection of solution applications for the nepi-engine AI and automation software environment